therob3000/comicpress-manager/readme.txt

 The Dynarch DHTML Calendar Widget is released under the GNU LGPL.

 == Changelog ==
+= 1.4.9.10 =
+Removed test.php from the jscalendar-1.0 directory.

 = 1.4.9.9 =
 fixed bug introduced in 1.4.9.9 which caused the 'MASK' to not work for the date field